-- experiment is a study in which all key elements are under the control of the investigator - in an observational study features and responses of interest are measured, not assigned by the investigator - in an experiment, there is typically one or more treatments, and treatment is usually assigned at random using a randomization device - LM-2 gives two reasons for randomizing treatment assignment - 1. groups are balanced on other features - 2. can analyse using permutation test - 3. elimination of personal judgement in assigning treatment to units in the experiment randomized, double-blind clinical trial on average
+- experiment is a study in which all key elements are under the control of the investigator - in an observational study key elements cannot be controlled by the investigator - LM-2 gives two reasons for randomizing treatment assignment - 1. groups are balanced on other features - 2. can analyse using permutation test - 3. elimination of personal judgement in assigning treatment to units in the experiment randomized, double-blind